 Anthem’s owners were joined by 700,000 former members from the original mutual company standing to be paid the proper value of their membership interests.
 Non-mutual, present-day Anthem paid each former mutual company member $39.60 per share, but the plaintiffs’ experts claim the dollar value should have been in the mid-40s.
 In order to avoid a jury trial, the settlement of $90 million was accepted by the plaintiff and approved by a federal judge.

-The former members of Anthem include residents from Ohio, Indiana, Kentucky, and Connecticut, and because the Anthem headquarters are located in Indianapolis, the settlement was historical in the state of Indiana.
+The former members of Anthem include residents from Ohio, Indiana, Kentucky and Connecticut, and because the Anthem headquarters are located in Indianapolis, the settlement was historical in the state of Indiana.
 Fortunately for Anthem plan members, the company’s shareholders were the only ones truly affected by this lawsuit, with a lowered profit forecast that made a mild impact on WellPoint stocks.
-Overall, whether a policyholder or a shareholder, Anthem members have little to worry about.
+Overall, whether a policyholder or a shareholder, Anthem members had little to worry about as a result.

 1. Lawyers and Settlements.
 “United Healthcare faces Class Action over Restricted Mental Health Coverage”. http://www.lawyersandsettlements.com/lawsuit/united-healthcare-faces-class-action-over-restricted.html#.UHg-XxjOaXc.

 2. Atlanta Journal-Constitution.
 “Archdiocese files suit over birth control mandate”. http://www.ajc.com/news/news/local/achdiocese-files-suit-over-birth-control-mandate/nSZDh/.

 3. The Washington Times.
 “Supreme Court to hear health care suit in March”. http://www.washingtontimes.com/news/2011/dec/19/supreme-court-hear-health-care-suit-march/?page=all.